Returning to Ireland from the United States of America

 Get mortgage approval

-There are different types of mortgages and different mortgage providers.
+There are different types of mortgages and mortgage providers in Ireland.
 You should contact several different mortgage providers to find out who can offer you the best deal.

-You can also use the CCPC mortgage calculator to check what your monthly repayments will be.
-The amount depends on:
+You can also use the CCPC’s mortgage calculator to check what your monthly repayments will be.
+The amount will depend on:

 • The amount you borrow